Harris Huizingh: Career

-After the 1998/99 season, Huizingh left Groningen.
-He was already 36 years old, but was signed by SC Heerenveen who would go on to be runners up until he league.
+After the 1998–99 season, Huizingh left Groningen.
+He was already 36 years old, but was signed by SC Heerenveen who went on to be runners-up until he league.
 Consequently, a year later, he became the second-oldest player to ever play in the UEFA Champions League.

 After two seasons with Heerenveen, Huizingh quit playing football.
-He would go on to coach many amateur teams in his local region.
+He went on to coach many amateur teams in his local region.